grudge007/grudge007.github.io/_posts/2025-02-16-it-is-all-about-ram.md

 layout: post
 title: What is RAM?
 date: 16-02-2025
-categories: [technology basics, operating systems]
+categories: [technology basics, hardware]
-tags: [RAM, Hardware, Memory,]
+tags: [ram, hardware, memory]
 ---

 # RAM: What is it?